 Xbox Series S vs PlayStation 5 Digital Edition

 We can’t wrap up this article without touching upon the question of which of the two upcoming consoles will win on the budget front of the upcoming “console war”, as both Microsoft and Sony will be offering more budget-friendly alternatives to their new consoles.

 Naturally, this reflects on the price.
 At $300, the Xbox Series S is remarkably cheap but it comes with a notable performance downgrade.
-On the other hand, at $400, the PlayStation 5 Digital Edition offers the same kind of 4K performance that its $500 counterpart does.
+On the other hand, at $400, the PlayStation 5 Digital Edition offers the same kind of 4K performance that its $500 competitor does.
 So, which of the two offers better value?

-And so, that would be it for the preliminary comparison of the Xbox Series S and Series X consoles.
-Both of them certainly have their merits, though as mentioned in the article, we’ll have to wait and see how they compare in practice before passing final judgement.
+And so, that would be it for our comparison of the Xbox Series S and Series X consoles.
+Both of them certainly have their merits, though as mentioned in the article, we’ll have to wait and see how they compare in practice before passing final judgment.

 If you intend on getting any of the new consoles, let us know in the comments which one you’re getting and why!